dahico-dk/nodeJS-server-boilerplate/README.md

-# NodeJS Web Server Boilerplate (NodeWS)
+# NodeJS Rest Api Boilerplate (NodeApi)

-NodeWS is a boilerplate for people who wants to setup a nodejs server with express.
+NodeApi is a boilerplate for people who wants to setup a nodejs server with express.
 It can configured to use socket.io and mongodb with mongoose npm package.JWT package has been already setup for easier building.

 _Project can be easily configured from server-config.js file which resides in root folder of the project._
 ```